 Raster Navigational Charts (RNC) are full-color, georeferenced digital images of NOAA navigational charts.
 Because the images are georeferenced, users can display a vessel’s position on the chart image using a computer-based navigation system connected to a Global Positioning System (GPS).

 nowCoast is a GIS-based Web mapping portal providing integrated, one-stop access to online, real-time coastal environmental observations and NOAA forecasts for any region in the coastal United States.

-NOAA’s National Oceanographic Data Center archives and distributes global oceanographic data and information.
+NOAA’s National Centers for Environmental Information (Oceans) archives and distributes global oceanographic data and information.
 The data are used to preserve a historical record of the Earth’s changing environment for ocean climate research and for operational applications.

-NOAA’s National Coastal Data Development Center has a Digital Atlas Portal that displays ocean expedition locations on a global map.
+NOAA’s National Centers for Environmental Information (Coastal) has a Digital Atlas Portal that displays ocean expedition locations on a global map.
 Users can search for cruises by year, theme, and/or cruise name, and the results are then displayed on the map as a color-coded dot.

 NOAA’s National Centers for Coastal Ocean Science has digital imagery as well as chemical, biological, and physical measurements that are used to describe ecosystems, forecast current and future ecological health, and evaluate management strategies.